psampaz/slice/README.md

     cat min_genny_test.go | genny gen Type=BUILTINS > min_test.go
     ```

-    This step will generate a file min_test.go with test for each one of Go's built in types.
+    This step will generate a file min_test.go with tests for each one of Go's built in types.

 7. Remove tests for non applicable types.